LuxMiranda/martian-trail/Notes.md

 *  The usual suspects:
     *  Load, battery capacity, number of PV systems and turbines
     *  Some kind of encoded information about how well the systems have been doing in the environment

+TODO:  Separate database interface into a separate file to pickle custom scenarios and reduce data-reading time